ramanakshay/eligibility-traces/README.md

 ## Note

-A more detailed explanation (with math) can be found in the report above.
+A more detailed explanation (with math) can be found in report.pdf